 8. Remember that YOU ARE THERE TO WORK

 Studying or interning abroad may feel like a vacation.
 You are meeting new people and experiencing a whole new world; however, you are there to do a job.
 Put in your all, and even though you may not be paid, this is still a fantastic resume builder and you are still doing real work for a real company and getting credits for it.
 A lot of CEA interns abroad work at small businesses, NGOs or start-up companies so taking your job seriously will have a real impact.

 9. But, most importantly, have fun!

 This is a once-in-a-lifetime opportunity, and while it's important to remember your responsibilities, it is just as important to have a good time.
 Go out and see all the sights and have the locals show you the best places to eat and grab a beer.

-Caitlin Cain is the Summer 2019 Alumni Ambassador in Prague, Czech Rupublic, and is currently studying at University of Wisconsin-Milwaukee.
+Caitlin Cain is a CEA Alumni Ambassador who studied abroad in Prague, Czech Republic, during Summer 2019.
+She is currently a student at the University of Wisconsin - Milwaukee.

 Read more about our CEA Content Creators.